 - Challenge growth; push pupils to keep getting better and help them learn from mistakes and setbacks

-How planned are you with relationships with pupils?
-I am not suggesting it becomes awkward or trite, your natural daily interactions are crucial.
+How engaged are you with building relationships with pupils?
+I am not suggesting it becomes awkward or trite; your natural daily interactions are crucial.
 However, I have completed pupil conferencing sessions where I have fed back to the school that pupils want and value more positive feedback face to face, not just in books.

-Expressing care and showing pupils matter doesn’t always mean stepping in to solve every problem for pupils, help them explore a solution for themselves talking through the options available to them.
-In this way, you will be sharing power with them and building confidence to help them take charge of their life.
+Expressing care and showing pupils matter doesn’t always mean stepping in to solve every problem for pupils.
+Help them to explore a solution for themselves talking through the options available to them.
+In this way, you will be sharing power with them and building confidence, resilience and resourcefulness to help them take charge of their life.

 To improve the aspirations of pupils, there are plenty of biographies of both celebrities and ordinary people changing lives and fulfilling their potential.
 They can be included in assemblies and literacy lessons.
 Some great examples that will engage pupils are Stephen Sutton, Scott Baxter (charity Abaana) or Maggie Aderin-Pocock MBE (Black British female scientist).
 Ordinary people doing extra ordinary things!

-Invite into school local hero’s, parents or even better members of staff who have a successfully overcome adversity and what it took for them to achieve it.
+Invite into school local heroes, parents or even members of staff who have successfully overcome adversity and what it took for them to achieve it.
 Share their story, foster the relationships and create a sense of connection, aspiration and confidence in the pupils.

 This will not impact on pupil progress and motivation however if it is ad-hoc and thrown together or just limited to one year group.
-Make it planned – start with an INSET for staff and work outwards, planning elements into your curriculum and developing a commitment to the approach.
+Plan carefully – start with an INSET for staff and work outwards, planning elements into your curriculum and developing a commitment to the approach.